WRTeam-in/eBroker-Doc/docs/web/pwa-setup.md

 # Progressive Web App (PWA) Setup

 <!--
-This page explains how to enable and configure PWA features for your eDemand application.
+This page explains how to enable and configure PWA features for your eBroker application.
 -->

 <!-- ## On this page